Artisan-Consulting/Artisan-Consulting/README.md

 4.  **Poor Technology Management**
 5.  **Ignoring User-Centric Design**

-The Solution: 🚀 Embrace the Continuous Improvement Mindset
+The Solution: Embrace the Total Quality Management Principle with a Continuous Improvement Mindset

 1.  **Learn Continuously**: Stay updated on emerging technologies, methodologies, and industry trends.
 2.  **Collaborate Fearlessly**: Engage with cross-functional teams, stakeholders, and end-users.